MTA (app): Fare payment

 In the future, the MTA also intends to add bus and subway fare payment options to the application as part of its new OMNY fare payment system.

 History

-The MTA began testing MYmta in April 2018 as a replacement for its existing suite of applications.
+The MTA began testing the MTA App in April 2018 as MYmta, as a replacement for its existing suite of applications.

-The beta version app was released on July 2, 2018, and it was largely received positively.
+The beta version of the app was released on July 2, 2018, and it was largely received positively.
 John Hatchett, an Access-A-Ride user, commented, "I've really felt like we've been listened to about not only what's not working but what we would like to see to make it work better."
 Transit journalist Jason Rabinowitz commented: "the fact that [the MTA] launched its new app with an outdated subway map is just so deliciously good that I may skip lunch today."
 However, the New York City Transit chief customer officer Sarah Meyer stated that this was because "updating the map would have jeopardized the launch date" of the app.

+In 2023, the MTA began making changes to revamp the MYmta app, by introducing the MTA App, its replacement.
+The new app has similar functionality as the MYmta app, but with additional features, such as favoriting bus stops and train stations, booking and tracking Access-A-Ride trips, an improved search function, and a visual map allowing the user to check nearby trains and buses to their location.
+It was initially supposed to be released late-2023 but it was pushed to March 25, 2024, when the new app was officially rolled out to the public.